StanchosCodes/Basic-Games/README.md

-# Basic-Console-Games
+# Basic-Games
-Basic console games while studying in SoftUni.
+Basic games, using C# and JS while studying in SoftUni.